brooklynrail/brooklynrail-platform/content/people/kambui-olujimi-1.md

 short_bio: Artist **Kambui Olujimi** was born and raised in Bedford-Stuyvesant, Brooklyn.
 He received his MFA from Columbia University and attended Skowhegan School of Painting and Sculpture.
-His work challenges established modes of thinking that commonly function as "inevitabilities."
-This pursuit takes shape through interdisciplinary bodies of work spanning sculpture, installation, photography, writing, video and performance.
+His work challenges established modes of thinking that commonly function as \"inevitabilities.\" This pursuit takes shape through interdisciplinary bodies of work spanning sculpture, installation, photography, writing, video and performance.
 His works have premiered nationally and internationally at Sundance Film Festival, Museum of Modern